isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-kampong-living-a-z.md

 #### **Open-Air Cinemas = Open Skies Treatment**

-Children who lived in rural areas were able to enjoy the movies thanks to openair cinemas.
+Children who lived in rural areas were able to enjoy the movies thanks to open air cinemas.
 It cost 50 cents to secure a (wooden) seat.
 Many children caught reruns after school and when it rained, people would huddle to the side for shelter.
 One movie-goer remembered “patronising the cheap open air cinema called Peking Theatre located opposite the present Macpherson market... [movies were only] 5 cents but [one had] to endure the mosquitoes and there were no refunds if the show was cancelled due to heavy rain or power failure.”[^32]

 #### **Police and Thief**